ben-manes/gradle-versions-plugin/README.md

   * `"plain"`: format output file as plain text (default)
   * `"json"`: format output file as json text
   * `"xml"`: format output file as xml text, can be used by other plugins (e.g. sonar)
-  * a Closure: will be called with the result of the dependency update analysis
+  * a `Closure`: will be called with the result of the dependency update analysis (see example below)

 You can also set multiple output formats using comma as the separator: